lume/classy-solid/README.md

 ### `@memo`

-Create a memoized derived value (readonly or writable) whose computation is cached and only re-runs when one of its reactive dependencies (usually `@signal` / `signalify` properties) changes AND the computed value actually changes.
+Create a memoized derived value (readonly or writable) whose computation is cached and only re-runs when one of its reactive dependencies (f.e. `@signal` / `signalify` properties) changes AND the computed value actually changes.
 This prevents unnecessary effect executions when dependencies change but the derived result stays the same.

 Memos properties internally use Solid's `createMemo`/`createWritableMemo`.